 Description: The credit is available to companies that produce qualified entertainment content wholly or in part in this state.
 Qualified activities include production of: (1) motion pictures, (2) television programming, (3) sound recordings, (4) music videos, (5) video games, (6) commercials (infomercials are ineligible) and (7) certain interactive websites.
 The credit is administered by the Department of Economic and Community Development (DECD).
-The credit is as follows:

-Film Production Credit
+Please see the table below for more details on the credit.

-Income Year Minimum Production % Credit
+Income Year Minimum Production Expenditure % Credit

-Expenditure 70 Cicuit

 2007 to 2009 \$50,000 30%

 \$100,000 to \$500,000 10%

 2010 & after \$500,000 to \$1 million 15%

 Over \$1 million 30%

 Beginning with the 2010 income year, credits may be: (1) sold or transferred to other eligible companies and (2) resold for a maximum of three transfers.
 Credit buyers and sellers must jointly notify DECD of a sale or transfer.
-Credits can only be claimed for the income year in which the expenditures are made.
+Credit vouchers may be claimed in the year the costs were incurred or the three succeeding years after the year the costs were incurred.
+However, tax credit vouchers issued on or after July 1, 2015 may be claimed in the year the expenses were incurred or in the next five income years.
 Credits are not refundable.
-Unused credits may be carried forward for 3 years.